Paul and Participation in Christ: An Introduction

 ‘Union’ is actually one word among others that theologians use to get at this concept.
 Others are:

-- Identification — we identify with Christ
+- Identification — believers identify with Christ

 These terms can be integrated if we consider the concept of Messiahship.
 As Messiah, Jesus represents his people both in who he is and what he does.
 His realm overlaps with his people as the renewal of the cosmos still awaits consummation.
 This means that to be in the realm of Christ’s lordship means to have been incorporated into the people of Christ.
 As king, Jesus identifies with his people and his people with him in loving loyalty.
-Lastly, his people participate in his mission, which I will expand on below.
+Lastly, his people participate in his life and mission, which I will expand on below.

 To further elucidate union with Christ, one can lay it out along the following dimensions: